 - Some banks have arrangements with certain foreign banks to not charge additional fees.
 The only downfall then is having to hunt down those particular banks when you want to use them.

-- Travel Insurance – This is a MUST for me – more on that here.
+- Travel Insurance – This is a MUST for me – you can read more about why.
 On this trip I managed to claim partially for my stolen iPhone and some doctor’s costs when I fell sick.
 You honestly never know when you’ll need insurance but I highly recommend you protect yourself.
 I have an annual plan, but the catch is that there is a 90-day out of country limit which I only found out about later on, so I technically wasn’t covered for some bits of my 4 months Europe Leg!
-For South America, I took precautions and bought WorldNomads because unlike most plans, you don’t need to be in your home country to purchase it, but it’s more expensive though!
+For South America, I took precautions and bought WorldNomads [affiliate link] because unlike most plans, you don’t need to be in your home country to purchase it, but it’s more expensive though!
 Other people I know have flown back home and out again to get around that clause, but I wasn’t going to do that all the way from South America…

 DURING THE TRIP